Rhene amanzi: Description

-The spider was first identified in 2013, with initially only the male described by Wanda Wesołowska and Charles Haddad.
+Like many in the genus, Rhene amanzi resembles a beetle.
+The spider was first identified in 2013, with initially only the male described by Wesołowska and Haddad.
 The female was first described in 2018 by the same team.
 The spider is small, flat, robust and a very dark brown, almost black, in colour.
-The male is distinguished by its large triangular embolus.
-The male's carapace is trapezoid in shape and has a length of 1.5 mm and width of 1.9 mm.
-The abdomen is very flat and 1.7 mm long and 1.9 mm wide.
-It has dark pedipalps and dark brown legs.
-It is similar to Dendryphantes neethlingi, differing in the way that the embolus curves.
+The spider's body is divided into two main parts: a cephalothorax and an abdomen.
+The male's carapace, the hard upper part of the cephalothorax, is trapezoid in shape and has a length of 1.5 mm and width of 1.9 mm.
+The spider's eye field is also trapezoid, and unusually large, dominating the majority of the upper surface.
+Its abdomen is very flat and 1.7 mm long and 1.9 mm wide.
+It is fringed with dense hairs.
+The spider has dark pedipalps and dark brown legs, the front legs fatter than the rest.

 The female is similar to the related Rhene timidus, but is smaller, despite being larger than the male.
 The cephalothorax has a length of 1.3 mm and width of 1.5 mm, while the abdomen is 2.2 mm long and 1.9 mm wide.
+Externally, it is generally similar to the male.
 The carapace is dark, but has some very short white hairs on the edges.
 The abdomen also has some short dark hairs.
+It is blackish on the top and brown underneath.
+The spinnerets are also dark.

+The spider has distinctive copulatory organs.
+The male has a rounded cymbium that surrounds a bulgy palpal bulb.
+A large triangular embolus, the shape of which distinguishes the spider from others in the genus, emanates from the top.
+There is a very small palpal tibia that has a sharp curved spike, or tibial apophysis, which ends in a point.
+It is similar externally to Dendryphantes neethlingi, differing in the way that the embolus curves and its longer tibial apophysis.

-It has a round epigyne with a small notch at the end.
+The female has a round epigyne with a small notch at the end.
 The copulatory openings are at the front.
+They lead to two broad insemination ducts, via atria that are used as part of the insemination process, that loop around before entering the spermathecae, or receptacles.
+Both the spermathecae and the lips of the atria have some sclerotin.
+There are also large accessory glands.
 The epigyne differs from Rhene timidus in details, including having a shallower notch.

 Distribution

-Rhene amanzi has only been identified in the Amanzi Private Game Reserve near Brandfort in Free State, South Africa.
+Although Dendryphantine spiders a predominantly found in the Americas, Rhene spiders live in Africa and Eurasia.
+Rhene amanzi is endemic to South Africa.
+It has only been identified in the Amanzi Private Game Reserve near Brandfort in Free State.
 Unusually for the genus, it has been found in grasslands as well as in wooded areas.